 A 1942 ad for a revival of "Gold Rush."
 Thanks to Scott Pitzer for sharing this with the Photos of Los Angeles private Facebook group.

 In the mid 40s the theatre was known as the Hawaii Music Hall.
-The Music Hall group also had what is still called the Music Hall in Beverly Hills, the Hollywood Music Hall (later renamed the Holly Theatre) and the Downtown Music Hall, now back to its original name, the Tower.
+A group of four theatres was booked as the "4 Music Halls."
+The others were the Music Hall in Beverly Hills (formerly the Elite), the Hollywood Music Hall (later renamed the Holly Theatre) and the Downtown Music Hall, later back to its original name, the Tower.

-Status: Closed in July 1963 and gutted for use by the Salvation Army.
+Status: It closed in July 1963 and gutted for use by the Salvation Army.

 Interior views: